 This is not the first time that a space minister has resigned over Brexit.
-While Johnson’s immediate predecessor Chris Skidmore was reshuffled out of the post, before that Sam Gyimah resigned over his opposition to Brexit, wanting a second referendum on the issue (Update on 15 Sept: Gyimah has now joined the Liberal Democrats).
-Gyimah got the position after Jo Johnson had been moved by the then Prime MinisterTheresa May to the Ministry of Transport.
+Johnson’s immediate predecessor Chris Skidmore was reshuffled out of the post, but before that Sam Gyimah resigned over his opposition to Brexit.
+He wanted a second referendum on the issue (Update on 15 Sept: Gyimah has joined the Liberal Democrats).
+Gyimah got the position after Jo Johnson was moved by Prime Minister Theresa May to the Ministry of Transport.

-Comment by David Todd: If Boris Johnson and Dominic Cummings had simply moved for a General Election at an earlier stage, the chances were that their Conservative side would have won it.
-For immediately after Boris Johnson became Prime Minister opinion polls showed that, despite a perceived leftwards sea-change in public opinion after years of austerity and due to the housing crisis, Johnson still commanded much greater electoral support (a YouGov opinion poll showed it to be fourteen percentage points higher) than the very unpopular Labour leader Jeremy Corbyn.
-Now there is considerable doubt whether Johnson can win a majority: split parties rarely win elections and his anti-constitutional actions have caused a loss of support in those who want to maintain the basic norms of freedom and democracy.
+If Boris Johnson and Dominic Cummings had focused on triggering a General Election at an earlier stage, the chances were that the Conservatives would have won.
+Immediately after Johnson became Prime Minister opinion polls showed that, despite a perceived leftwards sea-change in public opinion, Johnson commanded much greater electoral support than the unpopular Labour leader, Jeremy Corbyn.
+Now there is considerable doubt about whether Johnson could win a majority: split parties rarely win elections and his anti-constitutional actions (now ruled illegal by the Supreme Court) may have caused a loss of support among those who want to maintain the basic norms of freedom and democracy.

 While the Conservative party is likely to remain the largest via the “first past the post” voting system, it may not win enough seats to secure a majority.
 This could leave the way clear for a left-of-centre coalition government made up of Labour, Lib Dems, SNP, Greens etc., which is likely to order a second Brexit referendum.